bbc/vc2_conformance/docs/source/user_guide/encoder_testing.rst

 Testing additional bitstreams' conformance
 ------------------------------------------

-The :ref:`vc2-bitstream-validator` tool may also be used to check the conformance of other bitstreams produced by an encoder.
+The :ref:`vc2-bitstream-validator` tool can also be used to check the conformance of other bitstreams produced by an encoder.
 For example, you might optionally encode your own (short) test sequences and use this tool to validate the bitstream.
 You should follow the procedure described earlier to do this.